lemiskutswa/JavaScript-Overview/README.md

 -

 array.splice() takes 2 values, the index of the value you want to remove and the number of values you want to remove from that index.
+- Iteration refers to each time a loop runs.